 Asheville, North Carolina

 Asheville is one of the best Christmas towns in the south for many reasons.
 It is part of North Carolina’s ‘High Country’, which is the Christmas Tree Capital.
-So if you aren’t traveling far from home to visit Asheville, you may consider bringing home one of the area’s gorgeous Christmas trees for your living room.
+So if you aren’t traveling far from home to visit Asheville, you may consider bringing home one of the area’s gorgeous Christmas trees for your living room at one of the Christmas Tree Farms In North Carolina!

 All around Asheville itself you’ll find plenty of Christmas spirit.
 You can take a horse-drawn carriage ride throughout the city to admire lights.
 Or stroll through the Biltmore Village to pick up last-minute Christmas gifts.
 If you have plenty of time during your stay, we highly suggest taking a day to explore The Biltmore Estate all decked out for Christmas.